dxw/playbook/guides/Running-a-discovery-kick-off-workshop.md

-# How we do project kick-off workshops
+# Running a discovery kick-off workshop

-This guide explains how we do project kick-off workshops at dxw digital.
+This guide explains how we run a kick-off workshop for a discovery project at dxw digital.

-Depending on the focus of the project we structure the workshop using either the [Roadmapping](#how-we-run-a-roadmapping-workshop) questions or the [Discovery](#how-we-run-a-discovery-kick-off-workshop) questions.

-## How we run a roadmapping workshop

-For an alpha or beta, or for a significant update to a live service, we run a roadmapping workshop.
+For an alpha or beta, or for a significant update to a live service, we run a [roadmapping workshop]().

-These are based on the [Seven questions to build a roadmap](http://www.jamiearnold.com/blog/2014/07/22/seven-questions-to-build-a-roadmap) described by Jamie Arnold.

-### Questions for roadmapping

-1. **What are we trying to learn or prove?**

-1. **Who are the users?**

-1. **What are we operating?**

-1. **What are we saying?**

-1. **What are our assumptions?**

-1. **What are our dependencies?**

-1. **What capabilities do we need?**

-## How we run a discovery kick-off workshop

 For discovery focussed projects it can be less clear what the end result will be, and whether we’re looking at a single service or cutting across several.
 So we use a broader set of questions.

 These are based on the [questions to frame a problem](http://www.hollidazed.co.uk/2015/07/28/frame-the-problem) that [Ben Holiday](https://twitter.com/BenHolliday) wrote about, the [discovery inception categories](http://www.myddelton.co.uk/blog/setting-up-a-discovery) that [Will Myddelton](https://twitter.com/myddelton) described, along with some of the roadmapping questions.

-### Questions for discovery
+## Questions for discovery

 1. **Why are we doing this work?**